top of page

 Board of Directors

 SEF's Board of Directors meets quarterly at Ekone and more frequently on committee work to help steward the mission, vision, and values of the organization in real world practice.
-They give big of their time, energies, and talents to support the thriving of this organization.

 Sacred Earth Foundation Board of Directors